-A-4.c.
+D-3.
 Vehicles Not Registered Through PTS.
 Vehicles that park on campus and are not registered through PTS may incur a plate search fee in addition to the fine amount of each citation received.
 This fee covers costs associated with identifying vehicle owners and accurately assessing fines owed.

 D-4.
 Department-Purchased Parking Permits.
 Department-purchased parking permits must be used in accordance with the University Parking Regulations.
 Employees may not use department-purchased permits (departmental permit, service permit, delivery permit, or vendor permit) for personal use.
 These permits must be used only while conducting work-related business that requires mobility and the use of a vehicle. (ed.
 12-13)